Enzyme kinetics: Multi-substrate reactions

 In these enzymes, both substrates bind to the enzyme at the same time to produce an EAB ternary complex.
 The order of binding can either be random (in a random mechanism) or substrates have to bind in a particular sequence (in an ordered mechanism).
 When a set of v by [S] curves (fixed A, varying B) from an enzyme with a ternary-complex mechanism are plotted in a Lineweaver–Burk plot, the set of lines produced will intersect.

 Enzymes with ternary-complex mechanisms include glutathione S-transferase, dihydrofolate reductase and DNA polymerase.
-The following links show short animations of the ternary-complex mechanisms of the enzymes dihydrofolate reductase and DNA polymerase.